madx720/Customer-Telco-Data-Model/README.md

 This project aims to predict customer churn for a telecommunications company using machine learning techniques.

 Dataset
 The dataset used in this project is "WA_Fn-UseC_-Telco-Customer-Churn.csv".
 It contains information about:

-Customer demographics (gender, senior citizen status, partner, dependents) Account information (tenure, contract type, payment method) Services used (phone, internet, online security, tech support, etc.)
+Customer demographics (gender, senior citizen status, partner, dependents)

+Account information (tenure, contract type, payment method)

+Services used (phone, internet, online security, tech support, etc.)

 Charges (monthly and total)

 Churn status

 Project Structure

 The project is structured as follows:

-Data Loading and Understanding
+1) Data Loading and Understanding

-Data Preprocessing
+2) Data Preprocessing

-Exploratory Data Analysis
+3) Exploratory Data Analysis

-Feature Engineering
+4) Feature Engineering

-Model Building and Evaluation
+5) Model Building and Evaluation

-Hyperparameter Tuning
+6) Hyperparameter Tuning

-Model Selection
+7) Model Selection

-Addressing Class Imbalance
+8) Addressing Class Imbalance

-Final Model Evaluation
+9) Final Model Evaluation

-Dependencies
+Following dependencies are needed to be installed:

 numpy
 pandas
 matplotlib